 If you are looking for a great place to spend a few days during a tour of the UK, or for a weekend break, a weekend in Edinburgh should definitely be on your shortlist.
-My husband and I spent some time there recently and really enjoyed the hospitality, exceptional food, history and scenery.
+My husband and I spent some time there in 2019 and really enjoyed the hospitality, exceptional food, history and scenery.

 Edinburgh Castle rises above everything, a dominant presence for over 900 years.
 The city below is expanding and growing, so there is quite a lot of construction, as well as improvements to older buildings to keep them in good repair.
 When you are in the older part of town, with its winding, cobbled streets and ancient buildings and monuments, it really does feel like you have stepped back in time.